flying-charlie/cs50-final-project/README.md

 This is the main part of the backend, handling databases (using CS50's own SQL library based on SQLite), sending data to the user and recieving data.
 It is written in Flask (a popular python backend tool) and usually returns HTML files.

 ### schema.txt
 This file contains the database schema for `progressions.db`.
-For development use.
+Useful during development to for modifying or adding to the database structure.

 ### progressions.db
 The SQL database storing all user and progression data.
 This is only accessed by `app.py`.